Maumagnaguagno/maumagnaguagno.github.io/ruby-versions.md

 {% assign issue = "https://bugs.ruby-lang.org/issues/" %}

 ## 1.8
-- We will consider this version our starting point
+- Consider this version our starting point

 ## 1.9
 - From MRI to YARV